aitesam961/ara-build-playground/readmeI.md

 ```

-Following the information about this error, turns out this relates to Questasim.
+Following the information about this error on the internet, turns out this relates to Questasim.

-Tried manually placing the ["svdpi.h"](https://github.com/grg/verilator/blob/master/include/vltstd/svdpi.h) under /tb/dpi but with no luck.
+- Tried manually placing the ["svdpi.h"](https://github.com/grg/verilator/blob/master/include/vltstd/svdpi.h) under /tb/dpi but with no luck.
 Seems Questasim has its own svdpi lib whose source directory is unknown.

-In the next step, tried manually compiling the top level testbench and source module but that appears quite challenging to understand
+- I tried adding checking flags in the Makefile: compile scripts, make the debug more verbose but without success.

+- Tried Questasim 2021.2, 2021.1, 2020.4, 10.7x
+- The error status differs in some variants (10.7x) but the key issue with svdpi.h persists.

+- Tried recompiling all the sources with a fresh clone but the issue persists.
+- Tried building on a completely new OS install with fresh installation of deps libraries and the issue persists.
+- Tried an older release of ara (V2.2) and the issue persists.

+Cannot find a solution or a reasonable workaround.
+So moving to the second approach which is collecting the RTL at a stable release point and manually compiling and testing it.
+The existing testbench may need slight modifications in this case.